Spatial models of r-process remnants and their gamma-ray detectability: Spatial Distribution Models for Remnants

-While kilonovae are exceedingly rare events, supernovae are much more common, and as such there are hundreds of documented supernova remnants within the Milky Way galaxy \citep{2019JApA...40...36G, 2022ApJ...940...63R}.
-Many supernova remnants are detected in the radio band, but since we're interested in hard X-rays and gamma rays, the number of potentially observable remnants substantially exceeds the size of the currently detected population due to emission from decaying long-lived radioisotopes.
-Additionally, more remnants may remain undetected due to close proximity to the galactic center.
-As such, we use this section to construct a model supernova remnant distribution.
+While kilonovae are rare, supernovae occur far more frequently, and there are hundreds of documented SNRs in the Milky Way \citep{2019JApA...40...36G, 2022ApJ...940...63R}.
+Most known SNRs are identified via their radio emission, but our focus on hard X-ray and gamma-ray signatures from long-lived radioactive isotopes implies that the number of potentially detectable remnants could significantly exceed the currently observed population.
+In particular, remnants may remain undetected if their emission is weak or if they lie in observationally challenging regions, such as near the galactic center.
+We therefore construct a smooth model of the spatial distribution of core-collapse SNRs to estimate the global population relevant for X-ray and gamma-ray surveys.